andrelmbackman/push_swap/README.md

 optimized data sorting."

 ### 1. The objective
-Sort an unspecified number of unique integers with the help of two stacks, using a specific set of moves (described at part 5. of this README).
+Sort an unspecified number of unique integers with the help of two stacks, using a specific set of moves (or actions, described at part 5. of this README).
 All numbers will be placed in stack A, then sorted (most likely with the help of stack B as a temporary buffer) and placed in ascending order in stack A. Stack B must be empty when the sorting is done.

 ### 2. Usage